 On June 5, 2020, President Donald Trump signed a law modifying key provisions of the Paycheck Protection Program (PPP), one of the highest-profile coronavirus-related financial aid and stimulus measures passed by the United States Congress in the opening months of the COVID-19 pandemic.

-According to a Fox Business report, the Paycheck Protection Program Flexibility Act (PPPFA) allows loan recipients to use up to 40% of their loans’ proceeds for certain expenses unrelated to payroll — specifically, rent, mortgage interest, and utilities — without jeopardizing their eligibility for full loan forgiveness, provided they use the remainder for payroll expenses.
+According to a Fox Business report, the Paycheck Protection Program Flexibility Act (PPPFA) allows loan recipients to use up to 40% of their loans’ proceeds for certain expenses unrelated to payroll (cash compensation) — specifically, rent or lease payments, mortgage interest, and utilities — without jeopardizing their eligibility for full loan forgiveness, provided they use the remainder for payroll expenses.

 Frequently Asked Questions About PPP Loan Forgiveness